dell/omnia/docs/source/Overview/SupportMatrix/Hardware/switches.rst

     * The switches that have reached EOL might not function properly.
 It is recommended by Omnia to use switch models mentioned in support matrix.

-    * Omnia requires that OS10 be installed on ethernet switches.
+    * Omnia requires OS10 to be installed on ethernet switches.

-    * Omnia requires that MLNX-OS be installed on Infiniband switches.
+    * Omnia requires MLNX-OS to be installed on Infiniband switches.

-    * Ethernet switches running SONiC OS will have be configured manually by users.
+    * Ethernet switches running SONiC OS will have to be configured manually by users.